grafana/mimir/operations/mimir-mixin/docs/playbooks.md

 - In case of emergency, increase the limit by using the `-ingester.instance-limits.max-tenants` option (or `max_tenants` in the runtime config).
 - Consider configuring ingesters shuffle sharding to reduce the number of tenants per ingester.

-### err-mimir-ingester-ingester-max-series
+### err-mimir-ingester-max-series

 This critical error occurs when an ingester rejects a write request because it reached the maximum number of in-memory series.

 How it **works**:

 - The ingester keeps most recent series data in-memory.
-- The ingester has a per-instance limit on the number of in-memory series, used to protect the ingester from overloading in case of an high traffic.
+- The ingester has a per-instance limit on the number of in-memory series, used to protect the ingester from overloading in case of high traffic.
 - When the number of in-memory series, new series are rejected, while samples can still be appended to existing ones.
 - You can configure the limit by setting the `-ingester.instance-limits.max-series` option (or `max_series` in the runtime config).